Cost of Living Support

 #WarmGL11 is a group who have joined up to provide a community response to the cost of living crisis this winter.
 GL11 Community Hub, local churches, voluntary organisations, The Chantry Centre and local councils are all taking part.

-As people struggle with rising heating bills, food prices and housing costs, the aim of #WarmGL11 is to make sure that there are warm spaces in Cam and Dursley, which are open every day of the week for people to access warmth, free or low-cost food and get access to help and advice.
+As people struggle with rising heating bills, food prices and housing costs, the aim of #WarmGL11 is to make sure that there are warm spaces in Cam and Dursley, which are open for people to access warmth, free or low-cost food and get access to help and advice.

 An estimated 40% of households will be in poverty this winter.